ValbertoFeitosa/monte-carlo-aggregate-claims-r/README.md

 ## Overview

-Aggregate insurance losses are one of the fundamental quantities studied in actuarial science and risk management.
-Since both the number of claims and the amount of each claim are random variables, the total loss of an insurance portfolio is also random.
+Aggregate insurance losses are among the most important quantities studied in actuarial science and risk management.
+Since both the claim frequency and the claim severity are random variables, the total amount paid by an insurance company over a given period is also a random variable.

-The Collective Risk Model represents the aggregate loss by
+The Collective Risk Model describes the aggregate loss of an insurance portfolio as the random sum

-\[
-S = X_1 + X_2 + \cdots + X_N
+**S = X₁ + X₂ + ··· + Xₙ**
-\]

 where: